CiscoSystems/puppet-cephdeploy/README.md

 This module will also configure OpenStack cinder and nova-compute nodes to use the ceph cluster.

-*This automation will be implemented in the Havana release of[Cisco OpenStack Installer](http://docwiki.cisco.com/wiki/OpenStack:Grizzly-Multinode)*
+*This automation will be implemented in the Havana release of [Cisco OpenStack Installer](http://docwiki.cisco.com/wiki/OpenStack:Grizzly-Multinode)*

 Questions?
 Comments?
 Donald Talton
 dotalton@cisco.com